acao/docker-owncloud-1/README.md

-docker-owncloud6
+docker-owncloud
 ================

-Owncloud 6 running on docker(lxc) container ..
+Owncloud 7 running on docker(lxc) container ..
+It will be update to the last version of the official release

 To run the container ...